Yield: about 16 rolls

 For the dough

-- 1 cup spelt or all-purpose flour Add to list
+- 1 cup spelt or all-purpose flour, plus extra for rolling Add to list

 - 1 tablespoon powdered sugar, plus extra for dusting Add to list